 A, B, C Kindergarten New Math and Literacy Centers for April

 What are we working on in kindergarten with our new math and literacy centers in April?
-With our literacy centers, we are going to start with asking and answering questions to help us with our comprehension skills.
+With our literacy centers, we will start with asking and answering questions to help us with our comprehension skills.
 But we don’t just talk about reading!
-There’s writing too!
+There’s writing, too!
 Whether that’s learning how to write with -ing words, how to write your opinion, or comparing and contrasting, we are diving deep into reading and writing!
 There are literacy center activities for so many standards with a variety of activities that your students will never get bored.
-The awesome jungle theme is wild which makes it all that more appealing for students.
+The awesome jungle theme is wild, which makes it all that more appealing for students.

-In kindergarten math centers we are going to start off with a little bit of counting.
-Then we are going to be working shapes and a little bit of help with math.
+In kindergarten math centers, we are going to start off with a little bit of counting.
+Then, we are going to be working on shapes and a little bit of help with math.
 There is also some comparison that students will work on to round out their math and literacy centers.

 Sound it Out First Grade Centers

-Sticking with our jungle theme, our first grade literacy centers include a little bit of everything that has to do with reading and writing.
-To start, some phonics work is vital especially when learning those short and long vowel sounds as well as vowel teams.
+Sticking with our jungle theme, our first-grade literacy centers include a little bit of everything that has to do with reading and writing.
+To start, some phonics work is vital, especially when learning those short and long vowel sounds as well as vowel teams.
 Then we start with narrative as well as sequence writing!
-Much like kindergarten, we want work on discussion techniques so students are well-versed in collaboration as well.
+Much like kindergarten, we want to work on discussion techniques so students are well-versed in collaboration as well.